rucker/dotfiles-manager/README.md

 **Q**: The script creates bashrc/bash_profile and .bashrc/.bash_profile.
 Why two versions of each?
 **A**: bashrc/bash_profile are what I commit to GitHub.
 They are for show.
 These files do not contain the contents of bash_private, whereas their dotted counterparts do.
 **Q**: I deleted a file and now the script fails.
 What gives?
-**A**: Anything in the .gitignore file is considered optional.
-Everything else is considered required.
-Renaming or removing anything not git-ignored will cause problems.
+**A**: Input files that are core to this script's functionality are considered to be required.
+Removing or renaming those files will cause problems.
 **Q**: If this script is for managing dotfiles, why are you keeping and sourcing external scripts?
 **A**: The idea is for those scripts' functionality to be availble during my bash session.
 Since I could produce the same effect by writing the contents of those scripts to `.bashrc/.bash_profile`, I think this is still in the spirit of managing my dotfiles.